oVirt/ovirt-site/source/release/4.2.0/index.html.md

 #### imgbased

- - [BZ 1454536](https://bugzilla.redhat.com/1454536) <b>HostedEngine setup fails if RHV-H timezone < UTC set during installation</b><br>Cause: RHV-H generates vdsm certificates at the time of first boot.<br><br>Consequence: If the system clock is not set correctly at install time, chrony or ntpd may resynchronize the clock after the vdsm certificate is generated, leading to a certificate which is not valid yet if the appropriate timezone is behind UTC.<br><br>Workaround (if any): Set the system clock appropriately at install time. imgbased-configure-vdsm will now start after chronyd/ntpd and wait 2 seconds for the clock to sync, but this is not a guarantee.
+ - [BZ 1454536](https://bugzilla.redhat.com/1454536) <b>HostedEngine setup fails if RHV-H timezone < UTC set during installation</b><br>Currently, the Red Hat Virtualization Host generates VDSM certificates at the time of the first boot.
+This means that if the system clock was not set correctly at install time then chrony or ntpd may resynchronize the clock after the VDSM certificate was generated, leading to a certificate that is not valid yet if the appropriate timezone is behind UTC.
+A workaround for this is to set the system clock appropriately at install time.
+Now, imgbased-configure-vdsm starts after chronyd or ntpd and waits two seconds for the clock to synchronize, but this is not a guarantee.

 ### Bug Fixes